andreadelorenzis/app_ai_finance_project/README.md

 Historical (30 years) End-of-day data (i.e., open, high, low, close prices and trading volume) of more than 8,000 stocks traded in US stock market collected from Google Finance.

 **Processed data:** `data/2013-01-01`
-Is the dataset used to conducted the experiments.
+Is the dataset used to conduct the experiments.

 ### Relation Data
 To get the relation data, run the following command in the `data/` folder: